Decarbonisation at the Intersection of Climate and Market Forces

 CO2 Reduction Targets Must Be Ambitious yet Realistic

 Effective steering towards net-zero CO2 emissions must be based on ambitious yet realistic interim targets.
 This is particularly relevant for sectors such as the construction sector and aviation.
 In these areas, decarbonisation heavily depends on political and technical frameworks.
 For instance, the construction sector in Germany is currently encountering challenges in achieving the required energy and heating transition, due to complex political requirements and a growing shortage of skilled workers.
 In aviation, the availability of low-carbon fuels plays a central role.
-Significant emission reductions in this sector can only be achieved if innovations are advanced, and the production of sustainable fuels is considerably increased.
+Significant emission reductions in this sector can only be achieved if innovations are advanced, and the production of renewable fuels is considerably increased.

 With this in mind, we will adjust our internal steering targets in these two sectors as of 2026, without compromising compliance with the Paris climate target.
 This provides our clients with more time for their transformation and ensures a balance between ecological requirements and economic feasibility.